benbalter/count-org-loc/README.md

 ## How it works

-It uses [Octokit.rb](https://github.com/octokit/octokit.rb) to fetch a list of your organization's (or user's) repositories (public or public and private), and [Cloc](https://github.com/AlDanial/cloc) to count the lines of code, number of files, comments, etc.
+It uses [Octokit.rb](https://github.com/octokit/octokit.rb) to fetch a list of your organization's (or user's) repositories (public or public and private), clone each, and [Cloc](https://github.com/AlDanial/cloc) to count the lines of code, number of files, comments, etc.

 ## Example output for @whitehouse